-Laurence also alerted me to a recipe on Bon Appetite about an amazing meat rub that could change the way you cook meat forever.
+I was alerted to a recipe on Bon Appetite about an amazing meat rub that could change the way you cook meat forever.
 I was completely sold.
 Who am I to argue with such a convincing recipe and as a rookie on the grill, I made no alterations.
-The recipe for the ‘Midyett rub’ is a guide based on ratio’s so I decided on my mine, rushed out and bought a spice grinder to whip this up.
+The recipe for the ‘Midyett rub’ is a guide based on ratios so I decided on my mine, rushed out, and bought a spice grinder to whip this up.

-A little about what the creator says about the rub: (you will notice when you click to the article that Midyett is cooking on a Big Green Egg)
+A little about what the creator says about the rub: (you will notice when you click on the article that Midyett is cooking on a Big Green Egg)

 The sauce was the easiest part.
-I had already developed a fabulous barbecue sauce last year when I wrote my book, but landed up not including it with my recipe for a seven hour ginger beer pulled pork banh mi.
+I had already developed a fabulous barbecue sauce last year when I wrote my book, but I ended up not including it with my recipe for a seven-hour ginger beer pulled pork banh mi.
 The meat had so much flavour, it didn’t need the extra sauce.
-So I used this as my base and added a few other bits including chipotle.
+So I used this as my base and added a few other bits including Chipotle.

 I then needed to find proper wood charcoal, because that is the fuel that fires up the Big Green Egg.

 Isn’t she just too beautiful?
 I think I need to give her a name.

 So the date was planned and the ingredients were sourced.
 The ribs were basted in rub and marinaded overnight for optimum flavour, and I was ready.